artivis/artivis.github.io/content/post/2022/ros2-humble.md

 which will fetch our SSH public key from our GitHub user and set them up for the default user in the container.
 If you prefer to retrieve the key from Launchpad instead, replace `- gh:myuser` with `- lp:myuser`.
+Also, make sure to replace `myuser` with your actual user; just saying :D.

-Let's make sure we update our profile,
+Let's make sure we update our profile again,

 ```bash
 lxc profile edit ros2-humble < ~/lxc_dotfiles/profile/ros2-humble.yml